Introduction

 Note:

-When subnets themselves are registered on-chain before being activated, every subnet node that registers before subnet activation automatically becomes classified as Submittable to begin the validation mechanisms of the subnet once the subnet is activated.
+When subnets are in the registration period on-chain, every node that registers will automatically become classified as Validator to begin the validation mechanisms of the subnet once the subnet is activated.
 Once the subnet is activated, newly registered subnet nodes begin at the Registration classification.
+See Registration for more information on the registration period.

 Last updated